 Just because Old Man Winter has held us all hostage doesn’t mean our skin has to.
 The way we treat our skin during this time of year is extremely important.
 The goal is to stay soft and smooth all year round, right?
-So if tweaking your beauty routine for a few more months is the small price to pay for keeping your face and body summer time fine, then so be it!
+So if tweaking your beauty routine for a few more months to prevent Dry Skin in Winter is the small price to pay for keeping your face and body summer time fine, then so be it!
 I’ve taken the liberty to not only do some in depth research on how to properly treat our skin, but I’ve added helpful tips and chose quality, and a few inexpensive products that I promise will have a positive outcome.
+I’m personally trying to promote more safe, natural products, just look at these Modere reviews for example.
 Thank me over a green tea frappacino this summer!

 Mask It!
 A friend of mine inspired me to do my first mask this week.
 There’s all types of different homemade DIY masks using what you have in your own kitchen (oatmeal rocks).
 I suggest taking that route instead of testing out products that you aren’t too sure about and running the risk of an allergic reaction.